Don’t Gamble with Your Sobriety on Super Bowl SundayAlyssa

 Don’t let the BIG GAME become your BIG EXCUSE!

 Going to a Super Bowl party with friends or family is always enjoyable.
 But if alcohol consumption proves to be too much of a challenge for you then you might want to consider other options.
-Behavioral Health of the Palm Beaches is always here and ready to help you or your loved one maintain your sober recovery.
-We can tackle relapses before they can gain any ground.
+Our Palm Beach drug rehab is always here and ready to help you or your loved one maintain your sober recovery.
+We can tackle relapses before they can gain any ground and offer medically-monitored alcohol detoxes.
 We will help you score those winning points toward your recovery goals.
-When you need that extra help crossing the goal line, call us at (888) 432-2467.
+When you need that extra help crossing the goal line, call us at 561-220-3981.